YouTube to Text: How to Convert Any YouTube Video to Text in 2026

 Cons:

 • Painfully slow.
-Professional transcriptionists work at roughly a 4:1 ratio, meaning a 10-minute video takes 40 minutes to transcribe
+Pros work at roughly 4:1, so a 10-minute video takes 40 minutes

-• No timestamps, summaries, or export features unless you build them yourself
+• No timestamps, summaries, or export unless you build them yourself

-Verdict: Only practical for very short clips (under 2-3 minutes) or when you need to capture something highly technical that AI consistently misses.
+Verdict: only practical for very short clips (under 2-3 minutes) or when you need to capture something so technical AI keeps missing it.

 Method 3: VidNotes (Recommended)

-VidNotes is an AI-powered transcription app built specifically for turning video content into text, summaries, and structured notes.
-It handles YouTube natively, meaning you paste a URL and get results in about a minute.
+VidNotes is an AI transcription app built for turning video into text, summaries, and structured notes.
+YouTube is native, paste a URL, get results in about a minute.

 How to convert YouTube to text with VidNotes:

-1. Copy the YouTube video URL from your browser or the YouTube app
+1. Copy the YouTube URL from your browser or the app

 • iOS app from the App Store

-• Web app at app.vidnotes.app (works on any device with a browser)
+• Web app at app.vidnotes.app (any device with a browser)

 • Chrome extension from the Chrome Web Store